ParkerICI/grappolo/README.md

 ```

 ## Usage
 This is an R package for clustering single-cell flow cytometry data and generate features to be used in mode building.
+The output of this clustering can be used to generate different types of visualizations using the [vite](https://github.com/ParkerICI/vite) package

 The following snippets provide an example usage, documentation for all functions can be accessed directly in R.